Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: Twisted gamma factor for simple supercuspidal representations of SO(2n)

-Until the end of this appendix, we put $\pi = \mathrm{Ind}_{Z \langle g_{\chi} \rangle I^+}^{G} \chi$ and $\tau$ is a tamely ramified character of $F^{\times}$.
-Recall that the only difference here compared to \cite{AK21} is that in \textit{loc.\ cit.} we assume $\tau$ is also quadratic.
-Because of this, most of the computations from \textit{loc.\ cit.} extend trivially to the case here; for the remaining arguments we provide full details.
+Until the end of this section, we put $\pi = \mathrm{Ind}_{Z \langle g_{\chi} \rangle I^+}^{G} \chi$ and $\tau$ is a tamely ramified character of $F^{\times}$.
+Recall that the only difference here compared to \cite{AK21} is that in \textit{ibid.}\ we assume $\tau$ is also quadratic.
+Because of this, most of the computations from \textit{ibid.}\ extend trivially to the case here; for the remaining arguments we provide full details.

 Recall that $\alpha\in k^{\times}$ was taken in Section \ref{subsec:AK-ssc} in as a parameter of the simple supercuspidal representation $\pi$.
 We define